 Being a safer alternative to smoking, vape has a big community that helps others quit smoking and switch to vape for a healthier and better life.

-Unlike cigarettes which provide you the smoke and nicotine by burning tobacco, E-cigarettes run on Vape Juice, which can be bought from local shops or websites like purevape.com.
+Unlike cigarettes which provide you the smoke and nicotine by burning tobacco, E-cigarettes run on Vape Juice, which can be bought from local shops or online vape shops like eliquid-depot.com.

 One of the main reasons behind the vapes being safer than a cigarette is that the E-liquid is made of mostly organic stuff and the chemical compounds used during their production are colorless, odorless and aren’t known to cause any type of harm to the body.